DIVERSE, INCLUSIVE COMMITMENT

 The food & beverage industry has a notoriously high staff turnover.
-In fact, BC records the industry average as 70% – 80% per year.
-By those same measures, “Barriered Employees” or individuals who identify as having a traditional barrier to employment turnover at a rate of just 30% per year.
-Traditional barriers can include a history of addiction, poverty, recidivism management, age, sexual orientation, and time spent away from the workforce. half of staff identify as having a traditional barrier to employment.
-These numbers show that our workforce should have at least 50% more longevity than the average kitchen and our experience validates that.
+BC records the industry average as 70% – 80% per year.
+Individuals who who identify as having one or more traditional barriers to employment turnover at a rate of just 30% per year.
+Traditional barriers can include a history of addiction.
+Poverty, Recidivism management.
+Age.
+Sexual orientation.
+Time spent away from the workforce.
+A Better Life Foundation’s inclusive hiring practices facilitate a staff team with at least half identifying with traditional barrier to employment.
+These numbers show that our workforce should have at least 50% more longevity than the average kitchen and that has been our experience in the kitchen!

 Stats aside, the proof is in the pudding (or whatever recipe Chef has whipped up for the day)!
 Many of our traditionally barriered employees stick with us for years.
-This allows our culture and community to benefit from the stable, family-like environment that develops after extended periods of staff continuity.
-Beyond the pragmatic benefits of a tight-knit, familiar team, these low-barrier jobs with fair wages, benefits and a respectful, safe workplace environment give our staff more than just meaningful employment.
-Accessible jobs give these individuals the opportunity to (re)define their lives with new skill sets, support networks, and more.
+Culture and community benefits from the stable, family-like environment that develops after long periods of staff continuity.
+There are many pragmatic benefits of a tight-knit, familiar team!
+But, A Better Life Foundation’s low-barrier jobs with fair wages, benefits and a respectful, safe workplace environment give staff more than meaningful employment.
+Accessible jobs give people the opportunity to (re)define their lives with new skill sets, support networks, and more.

 Layering partnerships with step-to-work organizations that include Open Door Group, the YMCA, Mission Possible, Pacific Autism Family Network and Jobs West Employment Services, we advocate alongside the Provincial Government of British Columbia’s group of Accessible Employers.
 By entering this collective of conscious, accountable small and large businesses, we are able to sustain our action in creating accessible, inclusive entry-level jobs within our own organization.
 This network allows us to share information that informs our business practice.
 In turn, we are able to educate other businesses on the benefits of hiring individuals with traditional barriers and creating employment.